jenkinsci/ionicons-api-plugin/README.md

 }
 ```

-Preferably, use symbols containing `-outline`, if available.
+Preferably, use symbols containing `-outline`, if available, they fit the best in the Jenkins UI and are used in the Jenkins plugin ecosystem.

 A list of all symbols is available on [the Ionicons website](https://ionic.io/ionicons).